MincYu/MincYu.github.io/_pages/joinus.md

 **[2025/03]** multiple RA openings for research projects on serverless computing and machine learning systems.
 The requirements for RA candidates include:
 - Strong programming and system building skills
-- Availability for a 3+ months on-site internship at CUHK-Shenzhen.
+- Availability for a 3+ months on-site internship at CUHK-Shenzhen

 RAs will work closely with other group members on cutting-edge research projects and contribute to papers targeting top-tier venues.